-Date submitted 1 10/14/24 Date of Last Edit: 1/15/25 Project Number: CIP_FY26_SPS-11 Project Title: Fire Alarm, Emergency Lighting and BDA Systems Design Fe Justification Code: Project Title: Fire Alarm, Emergency Lighting and BDA Systems Design Fe les Justification code: Department / Committee: SPS Contact: Sandra R. Duran, Co ombined Facility Director X A-Essential Proiect Tvpe is: New 「 X Recurring [] B-Asset Maintenance Year of Initial Request: C-Enhancement Legal compliance Description & Justification / Need: Safety compliance Supports Community Plan [Other Deferred Maintenance [X] Provide project description, including an overview of its timeline, locatic life.
-For the Curtis, Haynes and Loring Schools, the fire alarm and emergency design currently installed throughout the middle and elementary schools; design of the existing schools; complete Fire Alarm system design throughout the buildings to Code, 527CMR Massachusetts State Building Code, Life Safety 101.; preparation Lighting Drawings as well as a BDA Narrative and related specification for the prestimating of each system, Stamped drawings, Construction Control Affidavit an Owner, to design and implement the necessary support of the above referenced Department to ensure that their requirements are met prior to contractor pricin during the pricing stage.
-For all schools: design and cost estimating of a bi-direc Provide project compliance factors and references requiring the project regulations This project will comply with required codes as stated in deannicipated Staffing Changes: project will consist of: docume proposed voice activated addr meet the requirements of NFP of Schematic Design Document oposed systems to allow for cond Fire Alarm Narrative; Coordinal systems; Coordination during g; Construction support service tional amplication system for por components thereof: AD. ntation of the existing fire alarm systems essable fire alarm system throughout the A 72 - 2013, IBC-2015 International Building is consisting of Fire Alarm and Emergency intractor bidding and related installation; cost ation during design and construction with the design with the Town of Sudbury Fire is consisting of contractor question resolution olice and fire use during an emergency.
-Highlight project staffing changes that would be driven by this project.
-Is funded by the project cost or independent of that cost? this a short- or long-term im pact?
-Will this be an adjustment that is There is no increase in staffing expected with this funding request.
-Benefits of Project and Impact if Not Completed : Highlight project benefits, including efficiencies created, service enhance Installing bidirectional systems in all schools will greatly enhance the communication describe any short- and long- term consequences of not funding the project The fire alarm and emergency lighting systems at Curtis, Haynes and Loric condition assessment report.
-Continued dereference of the design and response to the de ations of the police and fire dep ct.
-Impact of delayed impleme ng have been identified as er ntation: and of life in the current draft facility Alternatives Considered and Reasons for Non-selection: Typical Replacement Lifecyclo e / Service Life: 10 (why something else wasn't chosen) Also, re-utilization plan of a to another Dept, sell) current assets, if available: (trade-in, passed on Discuss Operating Budget Impact: Insurance requirement: Ye es / No Often times, capital projects (especially construction) result in an increase in utility costs or the need to hire additional personnel to maintain the building. new capital projects.
-Any impact on the operating budget should be identified expenditure noted in the table below.
-It is important the consider to he full costs to the City when evaluating Explain the project's short- and long-term impacts on the department's for maintenance, operation that will need to come from your operation contracts etc).
+Capital Improvement Program Date submitted d 10/14/24 Date of Last Edit: 1/15/25 Project Number: CIP_FY26 SPS-11 Project Title: Fire Alarm, Emergency Lighting and BDA Systems Design Fees Justification Code: Category: Urgency of Maintenance Needs Jastineation code.
+Combined Facility Director X A-Essential Proiect Type is: New [ X ] Resubmission [ ] Rehabilitation [X ] Recurring [ ] B-Asset Maintenance Year of Initial Request: C-Enhancement Legal compliance Description & Justification / Need: Safety compliance [ ] Supports Community Plan [ ] Other Deferred Maintenance [X] Provide project description, including an overview of its timeline, local life.
+For the Curtis, Haynes and Loring Schools, the fire alarm and emergency desicurrently installed throughout the middle and elementary schools; design of existing schools; complete Fire Alarm system design throughout the buildings Code, 527CMR Massachusetts State Building Code, Life Safety 101.; preparati Lighting Drawings as well as a BDA Narrative and related specification for the estimating of each system, Stamped drawings, Construction Control Affidavit Owner, to design and implement the necessary support of the above reference.
+Department to ensure that their requirements are met prior to contractor pri during the pricing stage.
+For all schools: design and cost estimating of a bi-dit Provide project compliance factors and references requiring the project regulations This project will comply with required codes as stated in Anticipated Staffing Changes: Highlight project staffing changes that would be driven by this project. funded by the project cost or independent of that cost?
+There is no increase in staffing expected with this funding request.
+Benefits of Project and Impact if Not Completed: Highlight project benefits, including efficiencies created, service enhanced in the staffing bidirectional systems in all schools will greatly enhance the communications. ign project will consist of: docume the proposed voice activated addito meet the requirements of Ni on of Schematic Design Docume proposed systems to allow for cand Fire Alarm Narrative; Coordical systems; Coordination during cing; Construction support service to amplication system for a description.
+Is this a short- or long-term in the construction of the constr dressable fire alarm systems foresable fire alarm system throughout the FPA 72 - 2013, IBC-2015 International Building ints consisting of Fire Alarm and Emergency contractor bidding and related installation; cost lination during design and construction with the g design with the Town of Sudbury Fire ces consisting of contractor question resolution police and fire use during an emergency.
+DA compliance, MGL requirement, health Impact?
+Will this be an adjustment that is Also describe any short- and long- term consequences of not funding the pro oject.
+Impact of delayed implen nentation: The fire alarm and emergency lighting systems at Curtis, Haynes and Lo condition assessment report.
+Continued dereference of the design and · Alternatives Considered and Reasons for Non-selection: Typical Replacement Lifecy cle / Service Life: 10 (why something else wasn't chosen) Also, re-utilization plan o to another Dept, sell) f current assets, if available: (trade-in, passed on Discuss Operating Budget Impact: Insurance requirement: Yes / No Often times, capital projects (especially construction) result in an increase utility costs or the need to hire additional personnel to maintain the buildin new capital projects.
+Any impact on the operating budget should be identified expenditure noted in the table below. ng.
+It is important the consider the full costs to the City when evaluating Explain the project's short- and long-term impacts on the department for maintenance, operation that will need to come from your operation contracts etc).
 There are no long term operational budget impacts expected.